Kyle Koehler: Committees

-Rep. Koehler has, once again, been named Chairman of the Ohio House Agriculture and Rural Development Committee for the 134th General Assembly.
-This will be his fourth term serving on this committee.
-He is also returning for his fourth term to the Ohio House Primary and Secondary Education Committee (formerly the Education Committee).
-In his final term, Chairman Koehler will also serve on the newly formed Technology and Innovation Committee.
+Rep. Koehler chaired the Ohio House Agriculture and Rural Development Committee for the 133rd and 134th General Assembly.
+He served all four of his terms on this committee.
+He also served four terms on the Ohio House Primary and Secondary Education Committee (formerly the Education Committee).
+In his final term, Chairman Koehler also served on the newly formed Technology and Innovation Committee.

 In the 132nd General Assembly, Koehler served as Vice-Chair of Agriculture and Rural Development as well as on Education & Career Readiness.
 He was assigned to the newly formed Federalism & Interstate Relations Committee that focused on State's Rights issues including a number of gun bills.

 In his first term in the 131st General Assembly, Representative Koehler served on the following committees: Agriculture and Rural Development, Economic & Workforce Development, and Education.

 Koehler served on the Straight-A-Fund Governing Board as one of three appointed legislators on the eight member board.

 Representative Koehler was appointed to the 21 member board of the Ohio Family Stability Commission.

 As the Chair of the Ohio House Agriculture Committee, Koehler also was automatically appointed to the Ohio Expo Commission.